 - How much of the funding will go towards the OEP's operation in NI? - Will any funding come from the block grant? - Will NI have to contribute to the funding of the OEP? - Will the OEP have a branch based in NI? - Who will be responsible for the resources for the set up and running of the OEP in NI? - Will the OEP have revenue-generating abilities in NI? - Does the Department have the resources for all the registrations, administrations, and compliance schemes etc. to be set up under the Bill?
+E.g. administration and registration of carrier bags, set up and monitoring of the electronic tracking system for waste etc.

-3 EFRA Committee, Pre-legislative scrutiny of the Draft Environment (Principles and Governance) Bill: Government Response to the Committee's Fourteenth Report of Session 2017-19, 17 Oct 2019, p6-7
+&lt;sup>3 EFRA Committee, Pre-legislative scrutiny of the Draft Environment (Principles and Governance) Bill: Government Response to the Committee's Fourteenth Report of Session 2017-19, 17 Oct 2019, p6-7